apache/incubator-brooklyn/brooklyn-docs/guide/yaml/test/test-entities.md

 Timeouts on child entities should be set relative to the start of the `ParallelTestCase`.

+### LoopOverGroupMembersTestCase
+The `LoopOverGroupMembersTestCase` entity is configured with a target group and a test specification.
+For each member of the targeted group, the test case will create a TargetableTestComponent entity from the supplied test specification and set the components target to be the group member.

+{% highlight yaml %}
+{% readj example_yaml/entities/loopovergroupmembers-entity.yaml %}
+{% endhighlight %}

+#### Parameters
+- `target` - group who's members are to be tested, specified via DSL.
+For example, `$brooklyn:component("tomcat")`.
+See also the `targetId` parameter.
+- `targetId` - alternative to the `target` parameter which wraps the DSL component lookup requiring only the `id` be supplied.
+For example, `tomcat`.
+Please note, this must point to a group.
+- `test.spec` - The TargetableTestComponent to create for each child.

+### InfrastructureDeploymentTestCase
+The `InfrastructureDeploymentTestCase` will first create and deploy an infrastructure from the `infrastructure.deployment.spec` config.
+It will then retrieve a deployment location by getting the value of the infrastructures `infrastructure.deployment.location.sensor` sensor.
+It will then create and deploy all entities from the `infrastructure.deployment.spec` config to the deployment location.

+{% highlight yaml %}
+{% readj example_yaml/entities/infrastructuredeploymenttestcase-entity.yaml %}
+{% endhighlight %}

+#### Parameters

+- `infrastructure.deployment.spec` - the infrastructure to be deployed.
+- `infrastructure.deployment.entity.specs` - the entities to be deployed to the infrastructure
+- `infrastructure.deployment.location.sensor` - the name of the sensor on the infrastructure to retrieve the deployment location

 ## Validation Test Entities

 ### TestSensor